GameDevRichtofen-G/Game-Firing-Setup-/README.md

     print("".join(Scene)) #->Reneder our scene
     time.sleep(0.005)
 ```
-We use to  have a simple scene and deltaTime. made this code in our previous repo with full explanation.
+We use this to  have a simple scene and deltaTime. made this code in our previous repo with full explanation.
-Here I want to make an entity system so lets make a main class as parent and later on make other instances :
+Here I want to make an entity system.
+So lets make a main class as parent and later on make other instances :

 ```python
 class Main_class():#->class itself